OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/puzzle_wallet.md

 Nowadays, paying for DeFi operations is impossible, fact.

-A group of friends discovered how to slightly decrease the cost of performing multiple transfers by batching them in one transaction, so they developed a smart contract for doing this.
+A group of friends discovered how to slightly decrease the cost of performing multiple transactions by batching them in one transaction, so they developed a smart contract for doing this.

 They needed this contract to be upgradeable in case the code contained a bug, and they also wanted to prevent people from outside the group from using it.
 To do so, they voted and assigned two people with special roles in the system:
 The admin, which has the power of updating the logic of the smart contract.